 - employed by your present employer without a break for at least 26 weeks by the end of the week during which you are sent official notification by the relevant authority saying that you are eligible to adopt a child from overseas

-- earning an average of at least £118 (before tax) per week in the 8 weeks up to and including the date of issue of that official notification.
+- earning an average of at least £120 (before tax) per week in the eight weeks up to and including the date of issue of that official notification

-If you are adopting as a couple, you will need to complete form SC6.
+If you're adopting as a couple, you'll need to complete form SC6.

 You must also comply with the notification requirements applicable for Statutory Adoption Leave in respect of overseas adoptions.

-- been granted a Parental Order in respect of the child; or
+- been granted a Parental Order in respect of the child

-- have applied for, or intend to apply for within 6 months of birth, a Parental Order in respect of the child and expect the court to grant such an Order.
+- have applied for, or intend to apply for within six months of birth, a Parental Order in respect of the child and expect the court to grant such an Order

 You must also have been: